codersclub/DRKB/algorithm/crypto/misc/barcode/index.md

 readf an article if you\'re interested.

-This algorithm is very popular for UPC barcodes (Universal Product Code), hash code or serial number generation for applications etc\...
+This algorithm is very popular for UPC barcodes (Universal Product Code), hash code or serial number generation for applications etc...

 The basic algorithm:

 ::: {style="text-align: left; text-indent: 0px; padding: 0px 0px 0px 0px; margin: 0px 0px 0px 24px;"}
   ---- ---------------------------------------------------------------------
-  1. 1\.        add the values of the digits in the odd positions (1, 3, 5\...)
+  1. 1\.        add the values of the digits in the odd positions (1, 3, 5...)
   ---- ---------------------------------------------------------------------
 :::